UK Landscape Architects Declare Climate & Biodiversity Emergency

 2B Landscape Consultancy has declared a Climate & Biodiversity Emergency.

 There is a global climate and biodiversity emergency.
-We have around a decade to implement significant changes to prevent the risk of global catastrophic damage to our natural world.
-Landscape Architects face the challenge of meeting the needs of our society whilst protecting the earth's climate and ecological landscape.
+We have, at most, a decade to implement significant changes to prevent the risk of global catastrophic damage to our world.
+Landscape Architects face the challenge of meeting the needs of our society whilst protecting the earth's climate and biodiversity.

 We will work with clients throughout every stage of the design and planning process to create a constantly regenerating and self-sustaining system in balance with the natural world.
-The research and technology already exists for us to make that transformation now.
-It is collective commitment that will make this transformation actually happen, something we have been lacking as a society.
+The research and technology already exist for us to make that transformation now.
+Collective commitment is needed to make this transformation actually happen, but this is something we have been lacking as a society.